By Meg Guiseppi

 As far as length, there is no rule set in stone.
 Typically, recent grads or those with only a few years' experience will be one page.
 Resumes for executives and more experienced job seekers will typically be at least 2 pages and not more than 3 pages, in most cases

 Remember that a resume is a career marketing communication, not a career history.
 It needs to incorporate just enough compelling information to generate interest in you.
 Everything in your resume must be there for a reason.
 Nothing should be arbitrary.
 Pare down your content ruthlessly!

-Keep the content interesting and don't fall back on dull phrases that don’t differentiate you, such as results-oriented, visionary leader, excellent communication skills, proven track record of success, etc.
+Keep the content interesting, and don't fall back on dull phrases that everyone uses, such as results-oriented, visionary leader, excellent communication skills, proven track record of success, etc.

 Show your vitality with robust action verbs, identify your personal brand attributes, and explain your niche expertise with relevant key words.
 Use strong words like advanced, drove, spearheaded, accelerated, optimized, streamlined, leveraged, etc.

 Reinforce your brand by highlighting your relevant keyword phrases linked to specific examples of the value you offered your past employers.

-Meg Guiseppi, Job-Hunt's Personal Branding Expert and 20-year careers industry veteran, holds 7 certifications, including Reach Certified Personal Branding Strategist, Reach Certified Online Identity Strategist, and Master Resume Writer.
-Meg is the author of the ebook, "23 Ways You Sabotage Your Executive Job Search and How Your Brand Will Help You Land."
+Meg Guiseppi, Job-Hunt's Personal Branding Expert and 20+ year careers industry veteran, has earned 10 certifications, including Reach Certified Personal Branding Strategist, Reach Social Branding Analyst – LinkedIn Profile Strategist, and Certified Executive Resume Master.
+Meg is the author of "23 Ways You Sabotage Your Executive Job Search and How Your Brand Will Help You Land."
 Connect with Meg at ExecutiveCareerBrand.com for c-suite personal branding and executive job search help and on Twitter (@MegGuiseppi).
 And, you may also download Meg's free ebook - Job-Hunt Guide to Smart Personal Branding with LinkedIn.